ElaXan/GCAndroid/README.md

 # GCAndroid

 Project is free to use.
-If you bought it from someone, Please refund\
+If you bought it from someone, please refund\
 When I see someone selling GCAndroid, then I will close the source code\
 Open source code will be available for [Team](https://github.com/Score-Inc)